Skip to main content

 NOTE: The Supervisor is responsible for arranging student payment for their portion of the stipend according to the guidelines of their hospitals or research institutes.
 The student must clear $3250 after any and all deductions.
 Payments from CREMS are processed bi-weekly by the University of Toronto undergraduate awards office, through an internal system and paid via direct deposit to the students' bank account on file.

+All supervisor/student pairings have been confirmed and the project application period for Summer 2026 is now closed.
 The CREMS Program runs full-time for 10 weeks, from June to August.

 Application Process